Football in Greece

-Association football is the most popular sport in Greece, followed by basketball.
+Association football (ποδόσφαιρο) is the most popular sport in Greece, followed by basketball.
 Over half of the people in Greece are interested in football.

 History of Greek football

 Ancient Greek Episkyros player balancing the ball.
 Depiction on an Attic Lekythos.

 The Ancient Greeks are known to have played many ball games, some of which involved the use of the feet.
 The Roman game harpastum is believed to have been adapted from a Greek team game known as "ἐπίσκυρος" (Episkyros) or "φαινίνδα" (phaininda), which is mentioned by a Greek playwright, Antiphanes (388–311 B.C.) and later referred to by the Christian theologian Clement of Alexandria (c.150–c.215 A.D.).
 These games appear to have resembled rugby football.

 In the modern era, however, association football was introduced to the Greeks by expatriate British communities and military personnel.
 The first Greek football teams were created as part of long-established athletic and gymnastic clubs in the major port cities of Athens and Thessaloniki, as well as among the large Greek communities of the Ottoman Empire, such as Constantinople and Smyrna, in the early 1900s.
 After the Asia Minor Disaster of 1922 which resulted in a large resettlement of Greeks from Turkey to Greece, several clubs, such as Panionios and Apollon Smyrnis, were transplanted, while many athletes of other clubs, like Pera, formed new organizations in their new home (e.g. AEK, PAOK).